BIRSAx2/klotski/docs/use_cases/index.md

     </tr>
     <tr>
         <td>Response</td>
-        <td> A page where it can be possible to modify resolution, music and effects volume is displayed </td>
+        <td> A page where it can be possible to set music and effects volume is displayed </td>
     </tr>
     <tr>
         <td>Comments</td>